kellian-b/kubernetes/README.md

   	option domain-name-servers 147.99.64.102, 147.99.0.248;	 #DNS addresses
   	option domain-name "sio.internal.lan";
   	option subnet-mask 255.255.255.0;
-  	option routers 192.168.100.12;		#The default gateway that'll be used by the machines inside your subnet
+  	option routers 192.168.100.12;	#The default gateway that will be used by the machines inside your subnet
 	default-lease-time 600;
 	max-lease-time 7200;
 	}